Piyush-Tilokani/pre-joining-training/python/constants/README.md

-## Demonstration of type checking using mypy in python
+## Demonstration of constant checking using mypy in python

 #### When constant is not reassigned:-
 ![alt text](image.png)